liambenjamin/task-generalization-alcf/README.md

 # Interrogating Task Generalization
-Codes supporting the experiments presented in *Interrogating Task Generalization of Model Behaviors on Benchmark Tasks*.
+Supporting codes for the paper *Interrogating Task Generalization of Model Behaviors on Benchmark Tasks*.

+## Repository Organization
+Code is organized in two structures corresponding to the top level directories: *quick-deployment* and *theta-deployment*.
+Codes in *quick-deployment* allow for quickly configuring an experimental training attempt and initializing training.
+The codes in *theta-deployment* correspond to the routine used to deploy batches of training attempts across Argonne National Lab's supercomputer, Theta.
+Additional information on Theta can be found [here](https://www.alcf.anl.gov/systems/theta).
+As of January 1, 2024, Theta has been retired and is no longer in use.

-### File Contents
+### Quick Deployment File Contents

 The model training script is located at ``src/train.py``.
 This script takes training arguments located in the ``hyperparameter-configurations`` directory.
 Each argument configuration is named ``hypers.<id>``, and contains a dictionary of arguments that is parsed and fed to the training script with ``sys.argv``.
 For example, ``hypers.0`` contains: